DXHeroes/knowledge-base-content/practices/software_portability.md

 ## TL;DR

-Portability in high-level computer programming is the usability of the same software in different environments.
+Portability in computer programming is the usability of the same software, code or architecture in different environments.

 ## What Is Software Portability?